A Brief History as remembered by Dennis Felty

 In 1990, Keystone was asked to assume responsibility for Head Start Services in the tri-county area.
 Keystone said yes, and Capital Area Head Start has grown into an important child development resource in Central Pennsylvania, serving over 700 families.

 In 1990 the Keystone Foundation, later, the Keystone Partnership, was founded to provide fundraising and community development services to support of Keystone's mission.
-Janet Nanorta served as the Partnership's first Board Chairman and Ann Moffitt continues to serve as the Partnership's founding director.
+Janet Nanorta served as the Partnership's first Board Chairman.

 In 1990 Ray Gagne and Dennis Felty met at Dr. Wolfensberger's Moral Coherency conference in Holyoke, Massachusetts.
 Ray and Dennis had a discussion about Ray coming to work for Keystone as an educator, teaching and lecturing about his experiences living in an institution.
 In his ten years as an educator with Keystone, Ray had a profound impact on many people, helping them to better understand the life experiences and capacity of people experiencing severe disabilities.
 Ray passed away in March 2001.
 Ray will be missed by all who knew him.
 Ray's life story, a biography written in 1985, preserves his experiences and insights for those who will come after him.